Scroll to navigation

 the range are equivalent to the greatest element, returns the iterator to the first

 such element.
-Returns first if the range is empty.
+Returns last if the range is empty (i.e. if first == last).

 Complexity

-Exactly max(N-1,0) comparisons, where N = ranges::distance(first, last).
+Exactly max(N - 1, 0) comparisons, where N = ranges::distance(first, last).

 Possible implementation